 - a.
 Daily lesson plans are required for several reasons: - 1.
-To assist the teacher in planning for differentiated instruction; - To document that instruction has included state, district, and campus objectives reflecting required TEKS and ELPS/Language objective and Sheltered Instruction must be reflected to meet the needs of English Language Learners students; and
+To assist the teacher in planning for differentiated instruction; - To document that instruction has included state, district, and campus objectives reflecting required TEKS and ELPS/Language objective and Sheltered Instruction must be reflected to meet the needs of English Learners students and - 3.
+To provide for continued instruction when substitute teachers are necessary.

-- 3. To provide for continued instruction when substitute teachers are necessary. - b.
-Lesson Plan Procedures - Lesson plans should be turned in on a weekly basis prior to actual use.
-This schedule will be established in each building. - 2.
+b.
+Lesson Plan Procedures

+- Lesson plans should be turned in on a weekly basis prior to actual use.
+This schedule will be established in each-campus. - 2.
 A copy of required instructional accommodations for Special Education or English Language Learners students must be given to the classroom teacher and maintained in a confidential file.
-Lesson Plans should reflect accommodations/modifications as implemented for students with an individualized education program (IEP) and/or 504 plan.
-Documentation in the lesson plan books should be in accordance with FERPA requirements in which no clearly identifiable student identity is documented.
-This procedure applies to students who have Section 504 Accommodations as well. - Student work must reflect standards of excellence which include, but are not limited to: - a.)
-Correct spelling, punctuation, grammar, and organization in a written product approximating the quality of a finished product, not first draft; - b.)
-Accuracy of information, research, and investigative strategies reflective of scientific methods; and - c.)
-Evidence of mastery of higher order thinking based on Bloom's Taxonomy, Erickson's Structure of Knowledge, and focused on application, analysis, synthesis, and evaluation. - c.
+Lesson Plans should reflect RTI accommodations/modifications as implemented for students with an individualized education program (IEP) or 504 plan.
+Documentation in the lesson plan books should be in accordance with FERPA requirements in which no clearly identifiable student identity is documented. - 3.
+Student work must reflect standards of excellence which include, but are not limited to - a.)
+Correct spelling, punctuation, grammar, and organization in a written product approximating the quality of a finished product, not first draft;

+- b.)
+Accuracy of information, research, and investigative strategies reflective of scientific methods, and

+- c.)
+Evidence of mastery of higher order thinking based on Bloom's Taxonomy, and focused on application, analysis, synthesis, and evaluation.

+- c.
 In order to be consistent with the philosophy of student success and equity of educational opportunity delineated on page one of this document, all teachers are required to provide teacher-prepared final exam guides for all students in each course.
-Lesson plans and grade books must reflect the extensive data collected on each student, using instruments such as the following: - 1.)
-Problem situations tests; - 2.)
-Oral presentations; - 3.)
+Lesson plans and grade books must reflect the extensive data collected on each student, using instruments such as the following

+- 1.)
+Problem situations tests;

+- 2.)
+Oral presentations;

+- 3.)
 Projects or independent study;

 - 4.)
 Analysis of creative products;

 - 5.)
 Skills demonstrations or performance;

 - 6.)
 Essay examinations with definite questions;

 - 7.)
 Traditional essay examinations with general questions;

 - 8.)
 Compositions appropriate to the subject;

 - 9.)
 Daily recitations or papers;

 - 10.)
 Short answer objective tests or quizzes;

 - 11.)
 Teacher observation;

 - 12.)
 Portfolio assessment;

 - 13.)
 Homework;

 - 14.)
 Notebooks/Journals; and/or

 - 15.)
 Student Performance Record.

 - d.
 Supplemental reading materials distributed to students by teachers must be approved by principals and/or their designees.
-This includes videos, books, pamphlets, etc.

-Materials found in school libraries and purchased through District funding sources have prior approval of the principal by virtue of his/her signature on the Purchase Order.

-- e.
-Grades should reflect accommodations and modifications according to a student's Individualized Education Plan (IEP) and/or 504 plan.
+This includes videos, books, pamphlets, etc. Materials found in school libraries and purchased through District funding sources have prior approval of the principal by virtue of his/her signature on the Purchase Order. - e.
+Grades should reflect accommodations/modifications according to a student's Individualized Education Plan (IEP) or 504 plan. - f.
+All major and minor assessments must be graded, posted, published within 5 school days after student submission.